-Depending on the size of your PMO, you may need to also hire project, program and portfolio management staff.
-It is best to hire your PMO director early within the process so they can provide their expertise and knowledge and inform the decision making process of the PMOs establishment.
+Depending on the size of your PMO, you may need to also hire project, program, and portfolio management staff.
+It is best to hire your PMO director early within the process so they can use their expertise and knowledge to inform the establishment of the PMOs.

-Step six: Developing the project management methodologies, processes and templates
+Step five: Developing the project management methodologies, processes, and templates

-There are many different project management methodologies that the establishment team can choose to develop their processes from.
-These methodologies suit different types of PMOs, organisations and their desired functions.
-Once a methodology has been selected, a clear process for how projects should be carried out is documented and communicated in a way that can be easily understood and applied by the user.
-Several different forms include flowcharts, step-by-step documents, a project gate evaluation system, clear communication frameworks, and much more.
-A standardized template is then made to be used by all teams and projects within the organisation.
+There are many different project management methodologies that the establishment team can use to develop their processes from.
+These methodologies suit different types of PMOs, organisations, and their desired functions.
+Once you select a methodology, the establishment team should document the process of delivering projects that the user can easily understand and apply.
+This can include flowcharts, step-by-step documents, a project gate evaluation system, clear communication frameworks, and much more.
+All teams and projects can then use this standardised template.

-Team and staff members may need some training sessions to ensure everyone knows how to use the proposed methodology, process and templates.
-It is important that this training is clear so team members do not revert to bringing old habits into new processes.
+Team and staff members may need some training sessions to ensure everyone knows how to use the proposed methodology, process, and templates.
+It is important that this training is clear so team members do not revert to old habits, and thereby disrupt new processes.

 Step seven: Deploying your project management software and tools

-There are many project management and project portfolio management tools available on the market so it is crucial to pick the right tool most suited for your PMOs needs.
-It is important to set out a clear criteria for the specific features you need for your PMOs context and to not get lost in the fray of features and tools.
+There are many project management and PPM tools available, so it is crucial to pick the right tool for your PMOs needs.
+If you set out a clear criteria for the features you need, you’ll be better placed to choose the PPM solution which your organisation needs.

-There’s no point in having 20 different fancy tools if your PMO has set out to improve their customer relations management system but the software is incompatible with them.
+If your PMO has set out to improve their customer relations management system but the software is incompatible with it, then the other features of that solution are useless.
 Though most software will improve your productivity to a certain degree, you don’t want a software that only lifts half the load.
-To make it easier for you, we’ve written an introductory guide to PPM software that helps you pick the right one for your organisation.
+To make it easier for you, we’ve written an introductory guide to PPM software that will help you pick the right one for your organisation.

 Change isn’t always easy and oftentimes people can resist it.
 Establishing a PMO can mean some big changes within an organisation and it is important to make sure you have a clear strategy in place to reduce resistance and ease the change process.

-5 factors contributing to the successful establishment of a PMO
+5 factors contributing to the building of a strong PMO

-Though the previous steps will help you have a framework for the PMO establishment process, there are a few other factors you have to consider to make sure your PMO is not only running but truly successful.
+Though the previous steps will help you to set up a framework to build a strong PMO, there are a few other factors to consider which ensure your PMO is truly successful.

 Success Factor 1: Support from senior management

-We may sound like a broken record at this stage, but that’s just how important this is!
-In his book Leading Successful PMOs , Peter Taylor identifies that getting organisation-wide buy-in is one of the biggest challenges of the PMO.
-PMO teams need to make sure all stakeholders are invested in the PMO and one of the best ways of doing that is getting leaders from the top pioneering the change.
+We’ve mentioned it a few times in this blog post, but that’s just because senior management support is essential!
+In his book Leading Successful PMOs , Peter Taylor identifies that achieving organisation-wide buy-in is one of the biggest challenges of the PMO.
+PMO teams should ensure that all stakeholders are genuinely invested in the PMO.
+One of the best ways of doing that is encouraging organisational leaders to pioneer the change.

 Success Factor 2: Clear vision, roles and expectations

-Having clearly defined vision, roles and expectations of the PMO and members of the organisation allows for everyone to be more onboard with the changes.
-A clear vision is needed to communicate the value of the PMO to all stakeholders.
+If you clearly define the vision, roles and expectations of the PMO, it is more likely for employees to be onboard with any changes.
+To effectively communicate the value of the PMO to all stakeholders, you need a clear vision.
 Clear roles ensure everyone understands their responsibilities to collectively achieve the intended results.
-Clear expectations also make sure stakeholders are not missing disappointed and worsen team morale towards the changes.
+Clear expectations further ensure stakeholders know what a successful implementation looks like, and don’t worsen team morale towards the changes.

 Success Factor 3: Building trust

-Sadly, many people may think of the PMO as the ‘project police’, waiting to nit-pick on their performance and find ways to cut their budgets.
-Sometimes teams can believe the PMO is there to support a specific team and their initiatives over the others.
-A lack of trust in the PMO becomes very problematic as the PMO depends on the trust and transparency of all its teams and members to be truly effective.
-Building trust comes from continual effort to both communicate the PMOs goals and achieve results that gain value for each team and member.
-You can’t just say your are for everyone without actually getting results that benefit them.
+Some organisations have a PMO who functions as a ‘project police’ role, waiting to nit-pick on performance and find ways to cut their budgets.
+A lack of trust in the PMO becomes problematic as the PMO depends transparency of its teams to be truly effective.
+Building trust comes from setting and communicating goals which benefit the organisation, and the PMO reaching those goals.
+We can’t market the PMO as ‘for everyone’ without actually getting results that benefit them.

 Success Factor 4: Promoting transparency

-Building on the last point, with trust comes transparency.
-For too long many departments within organisations function as individual silos, keeping their practices, tools and results within their own departments.
-This can often be due to some underlying competitiveness between departments or simply because different departments function differently.
-One of the key benefits of a PMO is their ability to gather the golden recipes for project processes from all teams so every team does not have to reinvent their process every single time.
-PMOs make sure a winning recipe is shared with everyone.
-To facilitate this function, it is crucial for PMOs to promote transparency within their organisation and have everyone working together.
+With trust comes transparency.
+Many departments within organisations function as individual silos, keeping their practices, tools, and results in their own departments.
+This can often be the result of underlying competitiveness between departments, or simply because different departments function differently.
+One of the key benefits of a PMO is their ability to gather the golden methodologies of one team, and pass it on to the other teams.
+PMOs ensure a winning recipe is shared with everyone.
+To facilitate this function, it is crucial for PMOs to promote transparency and collaboration in their organisation.

 Success Factor 5: Producing successful results quickly

-We’ve eluded to this within the blog, but getting quick results is critical to building confidence in the PMO.
-Often, both management and employees can be sceptical of the PMOs value and can view them as simply an additional unnecessary step within the bureaucratic process that won’t bring much value to them.
+We’ve eluded to this in the blog, but getting quick results is critical to building confidence in the PMO.
+Often, both management and employees can be skeptical of the PMOs value, and can view them as simply an addition step to the bureaucratic process that won’t bring much value to them.
 Quick success helps build trust that makes the PMOs future activities much easier and much more effective.

 pmo365 is ready to help you establish a top-class PMO

-At pmo365, we love everything PMO.
-So if you want to establish your PMO, you know we’ll be supporting you every step of the way!
+At pmo365, we love everything PMO-related.
+So if you want to establish your PMO, we’re the perfect starting point.
 That’s why we’ve put together a free downloadable guide that helps you find your next PMO star player to build your PMO dream team.
 We can even help you find those talented PMO leaders with our free PMO job platform.

 Whether you need help establishing your PMO from scratch or maybe you need a PMO upgrade, we’ve got a service for you!
 Make sure to book a free demo and chat with your PPM experts so we can directly help you and your PMO.